SimYuanYee/ID-assignment-/README.md

 Technolgies Used
 -------------------
+1.Repl.it
+2.Visual Studio Code
+3.Github
+4.Adobe XD

-I first used repl.it to code it since it also provided a preview, it allow me see any changes and check if there are any erroes in my code.
+I first used Adobe XD to create my wireframe.I then used repl.it to code it since it also provided a preview, it allow me see any changes and check if there are any errors in my code.
 I then copied all the code to Visual Studio Code and linked it to GitHub